Biking Coronado Island Along the Bayshore Bikeway

-If you want to get to know the island of Coronado, then the best way to do it is by hopping on a bike and heading for the Bayshore Trail (half the ride) and the Coronado Bike Trail (other half).
-They have an amazing 6-mile bike path that takes you all around the island to see some of its main highlights while also getting a workout.
+If you want to get to know the island of Coronado, then the best way to do it is by hopping on a bike and heading to the Bayshore Trail (half the ride) and the Coronado Bike Trail (the other half).
+This trail is an amazing 6-mile bike path that takes you all around the island to see some of its main highlights while also getting a workout.
 Here is all the information so you can do it yourself and be sure to take your time as there is a lot to see.

 - Rent bikes from downtown or along the boardwalk

 - Mostly flat and suitable for relative beginner bikers but a few sections are with traffic and can make people nervous